gardener/gardener/docs/concepts/gardenlet.md

 - `APIServerAvailable`: The `/healthz` endpoint of the shoot's `kube-apiserver` is called and considered healthy when it responds with `200 OK`.
 - `ControlPlaneHealthy`: The control plane is considered healthy when the respective `Deployment`s (for example `kube-apiserver`,`kube-controller-manager`), and `Etcd`s (for example `etcd-main`) exist and are healthy.
 - `ObservabilityComponentsHealthy`: This condition is considered healthy when the respective `Deployment`s (for example `grafana`), `StatefulSet`s (for example `prometheus`,`loki`), exist and are healthy.
-- `EveryNodyReady`: The conditions of the worker nodes are checked (e.g., `Ready`, `MemoryPressure`, etc.).
+- `EveryNodyReady`: The conditions of the worker nodes are checked (e.g., `Ready`, `MemoryPressure`).
 Also, it's checked whether the Kubernetes version of the installed `kubelet` matches the desired version specified in the `Shoot` resource.
-- `SystemComponentsHealthy`: The conditions of the `ManagedResource`s are checked (e.g. `ResourcesApplied`, etc.).
+- `SystemComponentsHealthy`: The conditions of the `ManagedResource`s are checked (e.g., `ResourcesApplied`).
 Also, it is verified whether the VPN tunnel connection is established (which is required for the `kube-apiserver` to communicate with the worker nodes).

 Sometimes, `ManagedResource`s can have both `Healthy` and `Progressing` conditions set to `True` (e.g., when a `DaemonSet` rolls out one-by-one on a large cluster with many nodes) while this is not reflected in the `Shoot` status.
 In order to catch issues where the rollout gets stuck, one can set `.controllers.shootCare.managedResourceProgressingThreshold` in the `gardenlet`'s component configuration.
 If the `Progressing` condition is still `True` for more than the configured duration, the `SystemComponentsHealthy` condition in the `Shoot` is set to `False`, eventually.